rpmuller/ePubs/WP1.md

 begins by pointing out that we perceive through eyes and ears, rather than with them, and he goes on to point out that some of our knowledge is not connected with any sense-organ.
-We can know, for instance, that sounds and colours are unlike, though no organ of sense can perceive both.
+We can know, for instance, that sounds and colors are unlike, though no organ of sense can perceive both.
 There is no special organ for "existence and non-existence, likeness and unlikeness, sameness and differences, and also unity and numbers in general."
-The same applies to honourable and dishonourable, and good and bad.
+The same applies to honorable and dishonorable, and good and bad.
 "The mind contemplates some things through its own instrumentality, others through the bodily faculties."
 We perceive hard and soft through touch, but it is the mind that judges that they